 Fruit bars deliver smiles, nutrition and energy on the go.
 Finger foods are always a hit and this one won’t disappoint.
 Press a mixture of dried, fresh or frozen fruits tossed with whole grain cereal, nuts, oats, honey and nut butter into a baking dish and bake for about 25 minutes.
 Cut into bars that deliver a nutritious dose of energy on the go.

 Frozen red raspberries are ideal in fruit bars.
 Not only is chopping unnecessary, but they are flash frozen at peak ripeness, preserving all the nutrients we crave.

 The parfait is personalized perfection, built exactly to order!
 And it’s so quick and fun to assemble.
 Using a clear glass or dessert bowl, layer cut or frozen fruit, plain or vanilla yogurt, nuts, granola, or any other favorite ingredients, repeating as desired.

 Sorbet is fruit forward at its best.
-With just two ingredients—frozen fruit and a bit of sugar—it’s like eating a cool, dressed up version of pure berry, peach, or whatever your fruit pleasure.
+With just two ingredients—frozen fruit and a bit of sugar—it’s like eating a cool, dressed up version of pure berry, peach or whatever your fruit pleasure.
 Puree all ingredients in a blender and freeze until ready to enjoy.
-This simple Red Raspberry Whole Fruit Sorbet is an easy recipe to get your started.
 Pour the puree into popsicle molds for a handy version.
 You also can add plain Greek yogurt (dairy or non-dairy, as desired) to make a quick frozen yogurt.
 Delish!